hvmathur/secureData/README.md

 # Secure Data
-encryption and deccryption class contains class file used to encrypt or dycrypt data Tested on php 5.3 only
+encryption and deccryption class. contains class file used to encrypt or dycrypt data.
+Tested on php 5.3 only.
-Run CryptoExecute.php in localhost of XAMPP or WAMPP server
+Run CryptoExecute.php in localhost of XAMPP or WAMPP server.

 # Step to run unit test file in cmd (Windows setup)
 1. Download the all the files and folder in local folder and name the folder as "Crypto".